-FIGURE 1.23Private Contractor Deaths in Afghanistan, 2001 through 2010 24
+FIGURE 1.25 Private Contractor Deaths in Afghanistan, 2001 through 201026

 NOTE: Numbers correspond to insurance claims received by the U.S. Labor Department.
-There have been a total of 521 claims since September 1, 2001 (the beginning of the reporting period).
-2010 numbers are through June 30 and will be updated quarterly.
+There have been a total of 594 claims since September 1, 2001 (the beginning of the reporting period).
+Numbers correspond to new claims during the period, the deaths may have occurred in a prior period.
+2010 numbers are through September 30 and will be updated quarterly.

-FIGURE 1.24Afghan National Army (ANA) and Afghan National Police (ANP) Personnel Fatalities, January 2007-200925
+FIGURE 1.26Afghan National Army (ANA) and Afghan National Police (ANP) Personnel Fatalities, January 2007-201027